CriMenghini/ADM/2020/Homework_2/SUBMIT.md

 * `main.ipynb`: a Jupyter notebook that contains all the answers to your exercises __about the football part__.
 The notebook must be clear, complete and tidy.
 [Here](https://github.com/dusicastepic/ADMSecondHomework/blob/master/ADM_HW2_Full.ipynb) an example of a nice notebook from last year.

-It __must not__ contain:

-* The datasets you used (thus you should clearly state in the readme what dataset you used, if any not in the homework description).
-That's because git allows you to push only dataset smaller of a max size.
-[Here](https://medium.com/@haydar_ai/learning-how-to-git-ignoring-files-and-folders-using-gitignore-177556afdbe3) a good Medium's post that tells you how to deal with files/directories you do not want to push on GitHub.

 ## Post Homework